-Fort Union Trading Post was established in 1828 by John Jacob Astor’s American Fur Company.
-This was not a government or military post, but a business, established for the specific purpose of trading with the northern plains tribes.
+The Fort Union Trading Post in North Dakota was established in 1828 by John Jacob Astor’s American Fur Company.
+This was not a government or military post but a business established for trading with the northern plains tribes.

-Located at the confluence of the Yellowstone and Missouri Rivers on the North Dakota/Montana border, the fort was originally called Fort Henry.
-For the next four decades, Fort Union would serve as the headquarters of the Upper Missouri Outfit (U.M.O.) of the American Fur Company.
+Located at the confluence of the Yellowstone and Missouri Rivers on the North Dakota/Montana border, the fort was initially called Fort Henry.
+For the next four decades, Fort Union would serve as the headquarters of the Upper Missouri Outfit of the American Fur Company.

-The most important fur trading post on the upper Missouri River, Fort Union controlled the bison robe and fur trade over a huge area encompassing what are now North and South Dakota, Montana, and Wyoming from 1828 to 1867.
+The most important fur trading post on the upper Missouri River, Fort Union, controlled the bison robe and fur trade over a vast area encompassing North and South Dakota, Montana, and Wyoming from 1828 to 1867.

-In 1867, Fort Union was sold to the U.S. Army and the post was razed.
-Its building materials were used to construct Fort Buford about two miles away.
-The site of the longest-running American Fur Company trading post in history then lay abandoned and largely neglected for a century.
+In 1867, Fort Union was sold to the U.S. Army, and the post was razed.
+Its building materials were used to construct Fort Buford, about two miles away.
+The site of history’s longest-running American Fur Company trading post lay abandoned and largely neglected for a century.

-A trip to Fort Union takes visitors back in time to the mid-19th century, the heyday of Fort Union and the fur trade on the Upper Missouri River.
+A trip to Fort Union takes visitors back to the mid-19th century, the heyday of Fort Union, and the fur trade on the Upper Missouri River.

 Fort Union is located just off ND Highway 1804, 25 miles southwest of Williston or 24 miles northeast of Sidney, Montana.